vedph/cadmus_biblioapi/Readme.md

 (replace with the current version).

+This API is independent from Cadmus, but it is designed to integrate with it.
+You can find frontend components for both this independent API and Cadmus in [this repository](https://github.com/vedph/cadmus_biblio_shell).

 ## Overview

 This is an API used to expose a minimalist bibliographic database to Cadmus part editors.